-The Town of Kennebunk recently received a grant from the Maine Department of Environmental Protection to construct and offer 100 free “lobster trap” compost bins to town residents.
-The compost bins, made of material typically used for lobster traps, are being constructed by students in the Kennebunk High School Alternative Education program.
-The bins come in two sizes, three feet or four feet, and are available on a first-come, first-serve basis at the Kennebunk Department of Public Services.
-To reserve a compost bin, residents should call 207-985-4811 and will be advised on a pick-up date.
+The Town of Kennebunk received a grant from the Maine Department of Environmental Protection in the Fall of 2020 to purchase, construct and offer 100 free “lobster trap” compost bins to town residents.
+The bins were available to residents late Fall of 2020 and early Spring of 2021.
+Residents were eager to participate in composting and those 100 bins went quickly.
+The compost bins, made of material typically used for lobster traps, were constructed by students in the Kennebunk High School Alternative Education program.

-Student, Caiden Gilliam, chose this project as one that fit with his skills and interests.
-He is working with other students under the direction of teacher, Edward Sharood, to build the bins.
+Student Caiden Gilliam, together with teacher Jacquelyn Holmes, and Linda Miller Cleary put together a handout for composters with detailed information on how the composting process works.
+The handout was provided to those residents who signed up and picked up a bin.
+Caiden Gilliam chose this project as one that fit with his skills and interests.
+He worked with other students under the direction of teacher, Edward Sharood, to build the bins.
 The grant was written by Linda Miller Cleary and Anthony Dater from the Kennebunk Composting Workgroup in coordination with Bryan Laverriere at Public Services.

 “This project was conceived by the Kennebunk Composting Workgroup as a way that the town could contribute to the removal of methane and carbon from the waste stream and, hence, from the environment.
 Currently, about 30 percent of Kennebunk's waste costs are generated by the food and garden waste,” says Linda Miller Cleary, Chair of the Kennebunk Composting Workgroup.